 Condition of Wilderness - Respondents to the 2011 survey were asked to give their perception of the severity of various impacts and problems within wilderness by ranking them on a scale of 1 (not a problem) to 4 (a big problem).
 Most impacts and problems were rated less than a 2 (no problem to small problem).
 The seven items that were considered the biggest problems (1.5 or above) were horse manure on trails (1.96), too many people in certain places (1.74), too many stock animals on trails (1.6), stock damage to vegetation (1.55), too many hikers on trails (1.52), litter (1.51), and improper human-waste disposal (1.50).
+Again, none of these problems received a mean rating of greater than 2, equaling a "small problem."
 Table 72 presents the survey results for impacts/ problems that received an average score of greater than 1.5.